Trial for priests accused of abusing deaf Argentine students

 “Francis was very quiet about the abusive priests, but now the sentence is coming,” said Villalonga.
 “I know that the pope is afraid because the deaf have been brave.”

-The Vatican has not commented on the case.
+The Vatican has not commented publicly on the trial.
 The Holy See would be loath to be seen as interfering in a criminal trial, and typically defers all comment, as well as the outcome of its own investigations, until after all investigations by civil law enforcement are completed.

 In 2017, it sent two Argentine priests to investigate what happened in Mendoza.
 Dante Simon, a judicial vicar, told the AP that the acts denounced are “horrible” and “more than plausible.”
 He said the pontiff expressed his sadness and told him that “he was very worried about this situation and it would be a labor.”